Quantum battery with non-Hermitian charging: Enhancement of power with symmetric charger

-{\bf Scaling analysis of QB.} We now explore the quantum advantage in our model with the increase of sites in the lattice.
-For a fixed \(\alpha >0\), we find that \(P_{\max}\) increases monotonically with \(N\) as depicted in Fig. \ref{fig:power_N}.
+We now explore the quantum advantage in our model with the increase of sites in the lattice.
+For a fixed \(\alpha_i >0\), we find that \(P_{\max}\) increases monotonically with \(N\) as depicted in Fig. \ref{fig:power_N}.
 More careful analysis reveals that $P_{max}$ scales not linearly with the system size.
 Specifically, we find